Representation Review

 1. A mixed system where some councillors are elected at large and others through the ward system.

-This Initial Proposal is for option three, a mix of General Wards and at large (district wide).
+This Initial Proposal was for option three, a mix of General Wards and at large (district wide).
+The Final Proposal was for option one.

 Which councillor represents who?